 However, if liability is denied or if it falls out of the Portal and we cannot settle the case by negotiation, then the case will have to go to court for a judge to decide whether your opponent is at fault and/or how much compensation you should receive.
 In that event, if the matter goes to a final court hearing, you will have to attend.
 However, very few cases go all the way to trial and most are dealt with before it gets that far.

-All you need to do is contact Ralli Solicitors on 0161 207 2020 and you will be put through to an experienced member of the team who will obtain all the necessary information from you and submit a claim on your behalf to the opponents insurers.
+All you need to do is contact Ralli Ltd on 0161 207 2020 and you will be put through to an experienced member of the team who will obtain all the necessary information from you and submit a claim on your behalf to the opponents insurers.

 How much you recover in compensation for your whiplash injuries varies depending on the severity of your injury.
 Once liability had been admitted, we will collate medical evidence to ascertain the seriousness of your injury.
 Only once medical evidence has been obtained will we be able to advise you on how much you can claim for your injury.